ilaygozlan/AI-Crypto-advisor/crypto_AI/DEPLOYMENT.md

 - GitHub repository with this code
 - Basic understanding of environment variables

+## Important Note

+This project uses **npm** (not pnpm) for package management.
+The Railway configuration has been set up to use `npm ci` for reliable, reproducible builds.
+Make sure to run `npm install` locally to generate the `package-lock.json` file before deploying.

 ## Step-by-Step Deployment

 ### 1. Create Railway Project